AnnaPaulish/PCSC_ODE_Solver/README.md

 # PCSC_ODE_Solver
 In this repository we provide implementation of the ODE solver for the Project 2: "Ordinary Differential Equations" of the class Programming Concepts in Scientific Computing, MATH-458 <br/>
-_Authors: Driever Leonhard Xaver, Anna Paulish_
+_Authors: Leonhard Xaver Driever, Anna Paulish_

 # Introduction
 This project focuses on implementation of numerical methods for solving ordinary differential equations (ODEs) with a given initial value.